Comparisons11 min read

 Enterprise $75/editor/month Advanced security, dedicated support

-Viewers are free on all plans — a huge advantage for large organizations where stakeholders just need to view and comment.
+Here's the thing: viewers are completely free on all plans.
+That's a huge win for large organizations where lots of people just need to look at designs and leave feedback.

 Adobe Creative Cloud Overview